arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ```

 When we run `git commit`,
-Git takes everything we have told it to save by using `git add`
+Git takes everything we have previously told it to save by using `git add`
 and stores a copy permanently inside the special `.git` directory.
 This permanent copy is called a **commit**
 (or **revision**) and its short identifier is `f22b25e`.
 Your commit may have another identifier.